Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/prc_query.png)

-On this example graphic you can see the Query of the PRC type (used to count people) Touchpoint, in which the variable is "count".
+On this example graphic you can see the Query of the PRC type (used to count people) Touchpoint, in which the variable is "session".

 ### SYNTHETIC MONITOR QUERY